Colonoscopy in Philadelphia, PA

 How can You Prepare for a Colonoscopy?

 Prior to receiving a colonoscopy, the colon must be completely cleaned for the colonoscopy to be thorough and safe.
 To prepare for the colonoscopy you must follow a liquid diet one day before your procedure.
-Your physician in Philadelphia will give you the following information to prepare for your procedure:
+Your physician will give you the following information to prepare for your procedure:

 - Stop eating solid foods and drink only clear fluids one to two days before the colonoscopy.
 Some approved foods and liquids include water, tea, coffee, cleared broths and gelatin.